qwon135/CYP-MAP/README.md

 ### Self-supervised graph contrastive learning
 - Utilization of atomic and bond properties of molecular structures
 - Prediction of metabolism sites for various CYP isoforms

-Example Dataset

-Molecular structure files for testing included in the data/ directory Input format: SMILES strings or SDF files

-Code and Software Availability

-Repository: GitHub - qwon135/CYP-MAP
-License: MIT License
-DOI: [Add DOI here]

-Citation Information
-If the paper is published, please cite as follows: